Monday, December 28, 2020

 The members of the assembly responded with a resounding, “Yes!”.
 Their voices were heard well beyond the vast assembly hall.

 After the noise died down, Siruthondar raised his arm to silence the assembly.
 He resumed, “I have one more important piece of information for you.
 After the sage granted the dying wish of King Parthiban, the king asked, ‘Your holiness, may I know who you are?’.
-This sage removed his guise by removing his fake beard and hair.
+This sage emerged from his guise by removing his fake beard and hair.
 The king died peacefully, satisfied that his wish would be fulfilled.”

 There was palpable excitement in the assembly on hearing this.